 Learning the ABCs is essential for preschoolers.
 Here are 12 of my favorite alphabet books for kids that will keep you laughing and playing while learning.

-Here are my FAVORITE books for teaching the alphabet to my kids:
+Here are my FAVORITE alphabet books for learning letters (and their sounds) with my kids…

 You knew this one would be on the list, right?
 I don’t know what it is about this book, but kids LOVE it!
 It’s a fun way to review the sequence of the alphabet and to identify the letters.
 We also turned it into a simple DIY board game that Little Man really enjoyed.

 We have this book in a large anthology of Curious George stories, and it’s one of Little Man’s favorites.
 I like that it makes multiple connections to each letter by drawing the letter into the picture (e.g.- “C looks like a crab”).
 It also higlights the letter every time it’s used on the page, so it draws attention to how it can be used in context, even in the middle of a word.
 Little Man especially likes the part where George goes to buy doughnuts and uses his new-found skills to change the note from saying “one dozen” to saying “ten dozen.”
 Mischief-makers unite!